Students

 I’ve been teaching music theory (rudiments, harmony, analysis and counterpoint), musicianship and composition for over twenty-five years -- mostly privately, but also at various institutions, seminars and workshops in Canada.
 (See about Michael Leibson, for further details.)

 Since the 1980’s, I’ve also worked as a music consultant, acting as a forensic musicologist and music analyst/transcriber for many Canadian music publishers.
 The Clients and References pages, at my forensic musicology website, give details on some of the work I’ve done over the years.
+You can also find an example of my music analysis in DownBeat Magazine's "Masterclass by Michael Leibson".

 My first loves are composing and thinking about music, and I do as much of both as I can.
 I get to think about music with my students, too, and I hope they also benefit from the exchange.